tfonteyn/NeverTooManyBooks/README.md

   -->

 This is a book collection application, to keep track of your books and comics.
-Books can be added either manually, by ISBN, or by barcode.

 Make sure to check the [documentation](https://github.com/tfonteyn/NeverTooManyBooks/wiki)